Jawaria-Jabbar/Tournamet-Organiser/README.md

 # Tournamet-Organiser
-This project can be open up on Visual Studis, it uses the .Net Blazor Library
+This project can be openend up on Visual Studis, it uses the .Net Blazor Library